iam-pks/gic-python-assessment/README.md

 # GIC Python Take-Home Assessment

-This project performs movie data analysis using Python and pandas, based on the MovieLens dataset format.
+This project analyses movie data using Python and pandas, following the MovieLens dataset format.
-It demonstrates skills in data cleaning, aggregation, visualization, and modular code organization.
+It focuses on data loading, cleaning, basic statistics, visualization, and a simple API built with FastAPI.

 ## Features

-- Load and clean datasets using **pandas**
+Load and clean movie and ratings data using pandas

-- Generate dataset statistics and summary insights
+Generate basic dataset summaries and insights

-- Identify top-rated movies by average score
+Find top-rated movies based on average ratings

-- Visualize rating distribution using **matplotlib** and **seaborn**
+Visualize rating distribution using matplotlib / seaborn

-- Simple FastAPI endpoint for demonstration
+Expose a small FastAPI endpoint for quick demo access

 ## Folder Structure